martyminion/PersonalGallery/README.md

 ## Deployment

-The app can be found live on heroku
+The app can be found live on heroku: https://lifeinpicture.herokuapp.com/

 ## Built With